Forgetting-MarI: LLM Unlearning via Marginal Information Regularization: Introduction

 \begin{itemize}[leftmargin = *, itemsep=1pt,topsep=1pt] \item \textbf{Marginal Information Unlearning:} Remove only the stylistic elements, phrasing and content unique to the \emph{Times} article, while retaining shared factual content that also appears in the authorized \emph{Washington Post} article. \item \textbf{Full Information Unlearning:} Erase all content associated with the \emph{Times} article, including factual information that is independently supported by the retained \emph{Washington Post} article. \end{itemize}

-We argue that the former objective is the natural objective when people talk about unlearning.
-Moreover, that LLM unlearning naturally targets marginal unlearning, and that existing LLM unlearning methods indirectly target it by balancing signals from data to unlearn and data to retain. (see Appendix \ref{a:existing_unlearning_indirect}).
+We argue that the former objective is the natural objective when people talk about unlearning and LLM unlearning naturally targets marginal unlearning.
 Indeed, the goal of unlearning is not to eradicate knowledge contained in the unlearn data, but rather to surgically remove only its \emph{marginal effect}, the information not already supported by the data we are authorized to use.
 In this copyright scenario, the marginal effect unlearning satisfies legal requirements with minimal utility loss, whereas the full removal would unnecessarily discard information that is lawfully present in the model.
-This distinction motivates our proposed method, {\em Forgetting-MarI}, a direct \emph{marginal information}\footnote{The term Marginal Information is formalized in Definition~\ref{def:MarI}.} removal of the unlearned data.